What is Cost of Preferred Stock?

 The formula above tells us that the cost of preferred stock is equal to the expected preferred dividend amount in Year 1 divided by the current price of the preferred stock, plus the perpetual growth rate.

-Since the preferred stock is expected to grow at a fixed growth rate, which is 2.0% in our example, the cost of preferred stock is higher than in the case with zero DPS – as investors would expect a higher rate of return, which would directly impact the pricing of the shares.
+Since the preferred stock is expected to grow at a fixed growth rate, which is 2.0% in our example, the cost of preferred stock is higher than in the case with zero DPS.
+Here, a rational investor should expect a higher rate of return, which would directly impact the pricing of the shares.